-We have audited the financial statements of the Teachers' Retirement System (system), prepared by the Teachers' Retirement Board (board), a fiduciary component unit of the State of Montana, which are comprised of the Statement of Fiduciary Net Position as of June 30, 2022, and the related Statement of Changes in Fiduciary Net Position for the fiscal year then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Teachers' Retirement System (system), a fiduciary component unit of the State of Montana, which are comprised of the Statement of Fiduciary Net Position as of June 30, 2024, and the related Statement of Changes in Fiduciary Net Position for the fiscal year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the system as of June 30, 2022, and the changes in net position for the fiscal year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Teachers' Retirement System as of June 30, 2024, and the changes in net position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.